 Reconstructing education through a global lens

-The Centre for Global Learning: Education and Attainment (GLEA) are pleased to announce a week-long series of events that showcase, discuss and share ideas on important issues related to reconstructing education through a global lens.
+The Centre for Global Learning (GLEA) are pleased to announce a week-long series of events that showcase, discuss and share ideas on important issues related to reconstructing education through a global lens.

 The event, rather than taking place as a traditional one to two day conference, will take place completely online.
 Taking into consideration your current commitments in the office or at home, we will be hosting short, one to one-and-a-half hour pick 'n' mix sessions so you can get involved in the topics which truly interest you.

 There are a range of sessions on offer, which include: